poshaughnessy/web-bluetooth-parrot-drone/README.md

 ## Thanks

-I am indebted to [voodootikigod's rolling spider] project for demonstrating how to communicate with the drone.
+I am indebted to [voodootikigod's rolling spider](https://github.com/voodootikigod/node-rolling-spider) project for demonstrating how to communicate with the drone.
+This demo borrows a lot from it.

 Thanks also to [@beaufortfrancois](https://github.com/beaufortfrancois) for collaborating with me to get the demo working better!